cjrentier/ION-API-viaPostman/README.md

 ![image](https://user-images.githubusercontent.com/82956918/156803163-21df36b1-2163-4e35-9ec7-777318e22ec6.png)

-Click **Get New Access Token** which presents a webclient to enter user and password.
-After **Sign On** a new window is shown to Request for Approval for: Token Name is requesting access to Infor Cloudsuite for the tenant and the user used.
+Click **Get New Access Token** which presents depending on selected option either a webclient to enter user and password, or opens the browser to directly approve the request.
+After **Sign On** a new window is shown with Request for Approval for: Token Name is requesting access to Infor Cloudsuite for the tenant and the user used.

 ![2022-03-04 17_16_00-Postman1](https://user-images.githubusercontent.com/82956918/156804929-ea157d4b-d508-48cd-87f0-87449b5c38d0.png) ![2022-03-04 17_17_12-Postman2](https://user-images.githubusercontent.com/82956918/156804957-83088717-6628-4849-9c95-65cbfcc97c26.png)